pombreda/pgreloaded/doc/tutorial/helloworld.rst

 Importing
 ---------
-Let's start with importing some basic SDL modules, which are necessary to display a small nice window and to do some basic drawing within that window. ::
+Let's start with importing some basic modules, which are necessary to display a small nice window and to do some basic drawing within that window. ::

     import sys